The 2016 JOTY Awards

-Good evening ladies and gentlemen, and thank you for joining us this evening as we present our JRunner Of The Year (that’s what JOTY stands for; betcha didn’t know that) awards for the 2015 running year.
+Good evening ladies and gentlemen, and thank you for joining us this evening as we present our JRunner Of The Year (that’s what JOTY stands for; betcha didn’t know that) awards for the 2016 running year.
 We’re honoring the top 12 this year, because #11 deserves some props, and we can’t leave him unmentioned on the basis of a single point.
 Also, #12 done did good too, and there’s plenty of awards to go around.
 This isn’t an awards show that’s televised, and we have no time or space constraints.
-The orchestra won’t cut off any of your acceptance speeches.
+The orchestra won’t cut off any of your acceptance speeches, so when this gets e-mailed out to the Yahoo! group (yes, we still use one; gen-Xers started JRunners), feel free to blather on how great and grateful you are.

-And so, passing right by the joke-monologue phase of this evening’s events (though, obviously, I already tried a few), I present you with the undisputed heavyweight (figuratively speaking) champion of the world, Matt Katz, who reclaims the JOTY crowns he earned before Joel Mandel went back-to-back the past two years.
+And so, passing right by the joke-monologue phase of this evening’s events (though, obviously, I already tried a few), I present you with the undisputed heavyweight (figuratively speaking; our winner is…lithe) champion of the world, Matt Katz, who goes back-to-back just five years after he first went back-to-back.
+It’s a back-to-back comeback!

 The history of the award is now as follows: